ct-clmsn/jmq-collectives/README.md

 over TCP.
 The first Backend type is a BasicTcpBackend.
 The BasicTcpBackend does not perform heartbeats to determine if a remote process has failed.
 The second Backend type is TcpBackend.
-The TcpBackend spins up an I/O thread and implements a modified version of Pieter Hintjens ['Paranoid Pirate' heartbeat algorithm](https://www.oreilly.com/library/view/zeromq/9781449334437/).
+The TcpBackend spins up an I/O thread to manage data exchanges from the application and a modified implementation of Pieter Hintjens ['Paranoid Pirate' heartbeat algorithm](https://www.oreilly.com/library/view/zeromq/9781449334437/).
 The heartbeat implementation should provide some form of remote process fault detection.

 Users are required to supply each of the following environment variables to correctly run programs: